The examples below illustrate the use of Resource Definitions to realize a particular capability.

 An example may contain several Resource Definitions working in conjunction.

-These Resource Definitions may be of different Resource Types .
+These Resource Definitions may be of different Resource Types.
 Therefore, there is not always a one-to-one relationship of capability to Resource Type.
 Refer to the description of the individual examples for details.

-Resource Type can be used to make updates to resources before they are deployed into the cluster.
+The workload Resource Type can be used to make updates to resources before they are deployed into the cluster.
 In this example, a Resource Definition implementing the

 workload